dvho/MBTI-web-app/README.md

 #### Features
 - React
 - Flexbox
-- 50 times more accurate approach to scoring the _Myers-Briggs Type Indicator_ exam
+- 50 times more accurate approach to scoring the _Myers-Briggs Type Indicator_ exam (range of 0-100 vs range of 1-2)
 _________________________

 #### Motivation
-In designing this updated version of the Myers–Briggs Type Indicator exam I was able to make great use of React, mapping through arrays of object data to pass props to and render them into reusable components, implementing the ability to update state in realtime, conditional rendering, etc.
+In designing my updated version of the _Myers–Briggs Type Indicator_ exam I was able to make great use of React, mapping through arrays of object data to pass props to and render them into reusable components, implementing the ability to update state in realtime, conditional rendering, etc.
 _________________________

 #### Notes
-Completing the exam should only take 15 minutes or so.
-There are no right answers to any of these questions.
+Completing the exam should take no more than 15 minutes.
+There are no "right" answers to any of the questions.
 _________________________

 #### License